 Important guidelines to emphasize to students:

-- What was the process you used to come up with your business name/product idea?
+• What was the process you used to come up with your business name and product idea?

 Ask each student to choose their own problem to work on (especially if they have one that they feel stuck for ideas on) and give students the opportunity to spend time using these idea generation techniques.

 Entrepreneurs can creatively combine thoughts to generate ideas that fill a want or a need in the marketplace.
 Their ideas, even if they make it to the product stage, only achieve success when entrepreneurs can convince investors to back them financially or customers to buy their products or services.

 The Pitch Game quickly provides this experience to give participants an idea of the process.
 Entrepreneurs communicate and collaborate in a team to bring an idea to market.

 This activity teaches idea generation, an important skill that helps students cultivate the following entrepreneurial mindsets: